Year 10 Work Experience

 What can parents and carers do to support a successful work experience placement?

-Make sure students hand in all their forms by 31st January and check they have completed the online form.
+Make sure students hand in all their forms by Friday 14th February, before 3.30pm and check they have completed the online form.

 Can you suggest an interesting employer (this could be a family member, friend or work acquaintance) who could offer a placement for your child?